chrislparks7/ePortfolio/README.md

-# Welcome to Christopher Parks' ePortfolio
+# Welcome to the ePortfolio for Christopher Parks

 ## Self-Assessment